shanedwilson/rtm-challenge/README.md

 b.
 The summary table should be ordered with the most popular programming language at the top and least popular programming language at the bottom.

-* Results are displaying in order of most stars.
+* Repo results are displaying in order of most stars.

+* User results are displaying by score.

 ## Tech Used
 * PHP